steven-halla/casino_hell/README.md

 easy fix:
 Npcs are showing on text box, so just have npc posistions not intersect with a text box, easy fix lol

+losing all your money turns you into a hedge hog or a horse